clover/remote-pay-cloud-examples/remote-pay-cloud-nodejs-example/README.md

 The JavaScript Cloud Connector requires WebSocket and XMLHttpRequest (cloud only) implementations.
 The browser provides these implementations when using the Cloud Connector in a web application.
 However, implementations must be provided in a Node.js environment.
 Implementations can be found on npm.
 We've included a list of libraries that work with the JavaScript Cloud Connector below.

 - WebSocket
-    - [ws 3.2.0](https://www.npmjs.com/package/ws) (recommended) - This library works out of the box with the JavaScript Cloud Connector.
+    - [ws](https://www.npmjs.com/package/ws) (recommended) - This library works out of the box with the JavaScript Cloud Connector.
-    - [nodejs-websocket 1.7.1](https://www.npmjs.com/package/nodejs-websocket) (alternative) - While this library works with the JavaScript Cloud Connector, the `CloverWebSocketInterface.connect` method must be overridden, due to API differences.
+    - [nodejs-websocket](https://www.npmjs.com/package/nodejs-websocket) (alternative) - While this library works with the JavaScript Cloud Connector, the `CloverWebSocketInterface.connect` method must be overridden, due to API differences.
 From `./lib/support/ExampleWebSocketFactory.js`:

     ```javascript
       webSocketOverrides["connect"] = function () {